Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 14138: no sun
 - 1413A: no sun
 - 1413B: no sun
-- 1413E: other feather, no double lines, other handle
+- 1413E: other feather, no double lines, other handle: THREE HUNDRED
-- 1413F: per 3E: THREE HUNDRED
+- 1413F: per 3E
 - 14140: no double lines
 - 14146: after R22, but true circle
 - 1414D: bigger uraeus